de-soot/knapsack/README.md

 # Knapsack
-Recursive search algorithm for the knapsack problem in C.
+Naive recursive depth-first search algorithm for the knapsack problem in C.

 ## Usage